shaysugg/Notes/OOP/Dive Into Design Patterns/Design Principles.md

-what is good software design? how we mesasure it?
+what is good software design? how we measure it?
-## Encapsulate what vaires
+## Encapsulate what varies
 ### Encapsulations on function level
 In the below example `getOrderTotal` tax calculating part can change in the future (based on supporting another countries) but the rest of the function has a lower chance for changes.
 ```Swift